Noroff-FEU-Assignments/cross-course-project-Sirvau/README.md

 # Repo for my "Rainydays" project

-  Developing an online store selling durable rainjackets.
+Developing an online store selling durable rainjackets for men and women.